ecoslacker/yaaco/README.md

 will be added to this code eventually, just be patient and check the project change log.

-## Usage

-To use this code you should create an ACO instance with the proper data and parameters, then use the function called **run** to actually execute the metaheuristic algorithms.

-The problem instance data should be in a text file formatted as indicated in the [TSPLIB](https://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/) documentation ([here](https://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/tsp95.pdf)) for the symmetric TSP.

 ## Requirements

 This framework requires: